garydanton/garydanton.github.io/resources.md

 layout: page
 title: "Resources"
 description:
-background: '/img/generic/code-image.jpg'
+background: '/img/generic/computer-desk.jpg'
 permalink: /resources/
 ---

 ## Website Resources

-Heres a list of resources i've used in various projects throughout this site, handily collated into a single location..
+Here's a list of resources I've used in various projects throughout this site, handily collated into a single location..

 ### Docker